Finite-Function-Encoding Quantum States: Acknowledgements

 \section{Acknowledgements}

 We thank Mariami Gachechiladze, Stefan B{\"a}uml, Ludovico Lami and Otfried G\"uhne for discussions and Ferenc Sz\"oll\H{o}si for useful correspondence.
-P.A., G.V. and M.H. acknowledge funding from the Austrian Science Fund (FWF) through the START project Y879-N27 and the Lise-Meitner project M 2462-N27.
+P.A., G.V. and M.H. acknowledge funding from the Austrian Science Fund (FWF) through the START project Y879-N27, the Lise-Meitner project M 2462-N27 and the Zukunftskolleg project ZK 3.
 M.P. acknowledges the support of VEGA project 2/0136/19 and GAMU project MUNI/G/1596/2019.
 D.L. acknowledges funding from the National Science Foundation (NSF) through grants PHY-1713868 and PHY-2011074.